shreya-khanna/AutoEIT/README.md

 # AutoEIT Test II – Automated Scoring of Elicited Imitation Task
+Shreya Khanna
+Submission for HumanAI's AutoEIT project for Google Summer of Code 26

 ## Overview

-This project implements a reproducible automated scoring pipeline for the Spanish Elicited Imitation Task (EIT).
+This project implements a reproducible automated scoring pipeline (RAG-style)for the Spanish Elicited Imitation Task (EIT).
 The system compares learner transcriptions to target stimulus sentences and applies the Ortega (2000) meaning-based scoring rubric to assign sentence-level scores (0–4).
 The script processes participant data from Excel files and outputs scored results in a new Excel file while preserving the original dataset structure.

-This work was completed as part of the AutoEIT GSoC Test II: Evaluation of Transcribed Data.

 ## Approach